Unique, antique and one-of-a-kind shopping

 Primitive Designs

-This family-owned business specializes in unique antiques and hand-crafted merchandise from around the world.
-From its location near Highway 28, it’s easy to identify the larger-than-life structures of science fiction creatures and robots at the entrance of this Northumberland gem.
+This family-owned business specializes in unique antiques and hand-crafted products from around the world.
+The larger-than-life sculptures of science fiction creatures and robots in and around the property make this an unmissable stop in Northumberland.

 Location: 2762 Northumberland County Road 28, Port Hope